The Biggest Mistakes Couples Make When Planning a Destination Wedding

 Whether you’re looking for that dreamy wedding on a beach with the Caribbean in the background, or you want a small intimate party somewhere far away, a destination wedding can be the answer to your wedding day dilemmas.
 While it may be tempting to ditch the big wedding plans and run away to an exotic locale, make sure you think through all of the details that you need to cover when planning a wedding away from home.

-Here are some of the most common mistakes that couples make when planning a destination wedding.
+Below, we outline some of the biggest mistakes couples make when planning a destination wedding.

 Not seeing the venue in person